oracle-livelabs/security/accessgovernance-access-controls/access-control/access-control.md

   15. Click on **Submit Request**

-  16. Log in to Oracle Access Governance as an employee user - Jerry Poland with the username and password mentioned below.
+  16. Log in to Oracle Access Governance as an employee user - Jerry Poland with the username and password.

     **Username:**
     ```